Explore

 2. Email + password as a fallback — for users who won't use social login

-3. No username/password complexity requirements for v1 — just enforce minimum length
+3. No complexity requirements for v1 — just enforce minimum length

 Skip magic links, GitHub OAuth, and multi-factor authentication for your first version.
 Add them when user feedback or security requirements demand them.